Brenda – FUNDED

 I have suffered from “impostor syndrome.”
 This has ultimately affected me greatly when first coming into my program and while networking with other STEM professionals.
 Impostor syndrome is a concept in which individuals are marked by an inability to internalize their accomplishments and a persistent fear of being exposed as a “fraud.”
 This is a real issue within the STEM community, particularly for individuals who are older and female.
 I’m currently learning to make my mark in this field and accept that I’m not under a microscope at all times.
 Self-acceptance and self-recognition are truly necessary in order to build the confidence needed to develop the career you want!

 How do you stay motivated and focused on your goals?

 I have a four-year-old son that depends on me.
 My success and my overall achievements are a major driver in being a great mother to him.
 I want to ensure that I illustrate the definition of academic and professional success for him.

-How will funding from the 1,000 Dreams Fund help you reach your goals?
+How will funding from the 1,000 Dreams Fund and HARMAN help you reach your goals?

 The 1,000 Dreams Fund contributed to my tuition bills.
 It has also provided the opportunity to fund equipment that I needed to further build my skill set.
 Overall, it has allowed many opportunities, not just financial.
 I have been able to network and strengthen relationships that will assist in guiding me in the right direction in my field.